JasonWu00/final-project/README.md

 * January 2nd: Proposals due.
 * (approx) January 3rd: approval of proposal and/or additional notes.
 * By January 6th: Understand the parts of SDL needed, set up menu, acquire sprites.
-* By January 9th: Get started on PvP (+ forks and possibly networking).
+* By January 8th: Get started on PvP (+ forks and possibly networking).
+* (Expecting a lot of time for PvP mode, since networking is involved).
-* By January 13th: Get started on PvBot.
+* By January 13th: Get started on PvBot mode.
 Should take a bit less time.
 * By January 15th: finish both game modes, polish game, add quality of life features.
 * January 17th: Project due.